LLNL/sundials/doc/arkode/guide/source/Introduction.rst

   -- this had been included in the previous documentation but had not been implemented.

-* The handling of integer codes for specifying built-in ARKode Butcher tables was enhanced.
-While a global numbering system is still used, methods now have #defined names to simplify the user interface and to streamline incorporation of new Butcher tables into ARKode.
+* The handling of integer codes for specifying built-in ARKODE Butcher tables was enhanced.
+While a global numbering system is still used, methods now have #defined names to simplify the user interface and to streamline incorporation of new Butcher tables into ARKODE.

 * The maximum number of Butcher table stages was increased from 8 to 15 to accommodate very high order methods, and an 8th-order adaptive